jsdoc/jsdoc.github.io/content/en/about-configuring-jsdoc.md

 ## Output style configuration

-The options in `templates` affect how JSDoc's output looks (although custom templates may not be affected by these, depending on how they are coded).
+The options in `templates` affect the appearance and content of generated documentation.
+Custom templates may not implement all of these options.
+See [Configuring JSDoc's Default Template][default-template] for additional options that the default template supports.

 {% example %}